best-practice-and-impact/ons-spark/ons-spark/spark-analysis/big-data-workflow.md

 - This also helps other members of your team understand the code in detail and can help build capability in the team.
 It is important to avoid situations where a single developer is relied upon to understand, write and maintain all code as this can cause major problems if that person is away or leaves the team.

-## **Data exploration and quality**
+## Data exploration and quality

 ### 4. Be aware of the size of your dataset
 - How many rows and columns does your dataset have?
 - If the dataset is relatively small (less than a few million rows) use Python or R for analysis instead of PySpark or SparklyR.
 - Consider also switching to using Python or R at points in your pipeline where data becomes small due to filtering or aggregation to save resource.
+See the ['When to use Spark'](../spark-overview/when-to-us-spark) page of this book for more information.
 - Is the size of the data likely to grow over time?
 If this is the case you should consider how you will minimise resource use as the amount of data to process increases.

 ### 5. Reduce the size of your dataset to use fewer compute resources
-- Generally, it is unnecessary and not good practice to carry out the majority of the analysis stages outlined in figure 1 on a full dataset, especially if it is very large.
+- Generally, it is unnecessary and not good practice to carry out the majority of the analysis stages outlined in the figure above on a full dataset, especially if it is very large.
 - Keep the size of your data in the EDA, detailed analysis and development stages as small as possible to conserve resource.
 - Consider [taking samples of your data](../spark-functions/sampling), especially in the EDA phase.
     - Use a simple [sample size calculator](https://www.calculator.net/sample-size-calculator.html) to estimate the size of the sample to take.